konskons11/FungID/Readme.md

 ```

 ### Main Interface
-Upon launching the application, the main interface is displayed, which is divided into 2 main sections:
+Upon launching the application, the main GUI is displayed, which is divided into 2 sections:

 ![FungID main screen](https://i.imgur.com/DYFzYqH.png "FungID main screen")